-Another scoring opportunity by WPC came on a corner kick.
-Joe Scimeca's free kick from the corner was set up Muldur perfectly, but Necdet's kick was high and wide hitting the side post.
-Later Ken Effler broke free from defender's but collided with an NCE defenseman.
-Effler with an NLE defenseman.
-Effice was shaken up and had to leave the game.
-At this point NCE started to dominate and kept the Pioneer's in their own zone.
-The Pioneer's defense and offense started making mistakes which appeared costly but no goals re scored When Effler returned to the game the Pioneers mounted another assault.
+Corner was set up Muldur perfectly, but Necder's kick was high and wide hitting the side Later Ken Effler broke free from defender's but collided with an NCE defenseman.
+Effler was shaken up and had to leave the game.
+At this point NCE started to dominate and kept the s in their own zone.
+The Pioneer's defense and offense started making mistakes which appeared costly but no goals were scored.
+When Effler returned to the When Effter returned to the game the Pioneers mounted another assault.
 Scimeca broke away and came face to face with the NCE goalie.
 It appeared as if he had the goalie beat but the shot was wide.
 This was the last WPC threat of the game.
-NCE's first score came with ten minutes left to play in the game. felice couldn't handle a high bouncing pass and it was picked up by Zigmund Maka of NCE.
-He took a few steps to his right and shot the ball past goalie Tren- After the goal NCE took command for the rest of the game.
+NCF's first score came with the NCE's first score came with ten minutes left to play in the game.
+Felice couldn't handle a high bouncing pass and it was picked up by Zigmund Maka of NCE.
+He took a few steps to his right and shot the ball past goalle Tren After the goal NCF took com mand for the rest of the game.
 Their defense was tremendous.
-With five minutes t ce's jose Dias penerrated through a crowd of WPC defenders to score the WPC defenders to score the second goal of the game.
-But NCE's goalie was the winning factor in the game.
-NCE goalie, Karsay Tabsia had 16 saves.
-Tabsia is a 1st team All Pa-N;-Delaware member.
+With five minutes t ce's Jose Dias penetrated through a crowd of is a 1st team All Pa-NJ-Delaware member.
 The score could have been 3-0 but Trentacosta made a fine save of a shot, flying across the goal mouth to grab the ball.
 The win kept NCE undefeated and put WPC's record at 2 and 2.
-WPC will meet Ramapo on Satur- Language workshop (Continued from page 10) Montclair State College will conduct the Workshop on Foreign Languages and Career Development, For further information contact Ms. Marilyn Diebold, Foreign Language Secretary, Ben Matelson 205, extensions 2330 or SPECIAL BACK-TO-SCHOOL ISSUE!
+WPC will meet Ramapo on Satur- Language workshop (Continued from page 10) Montclair State College will conduct the Workshop on Foreign Languages and Career Development.
+Development.
+For further information con-tact Ms. Marilyn Diebold, Foreign Language Secretary, Ben Matelson 205, extensions 2330 or Intramurals for everyone at the WPC "Anyone from the colleg who shows up will play and its who shows up will play and is the philosophy behind the tramural program," Those is the words of Bob Crace will be intramural program at William Paterson College of fall.
+Grace received his doctor of the country to a trumper and would like the program of the country to a trumper and the would like the country to a trumper and the program of the country to a trumper and the country to the country t over the summer and would to devote all his time to teaching but no one else has consider taking over the program at Grace refuses to let it fall flat Between now and Oct. anybody attending WPC cares up for an eight man flag footbor or tennis.
+Tennis is for either men or women, doubles a singles matches. singles matches.